Fish Processors Compensation

 Under the Jones Act and the General Maritime Law, a fish processor injured through negligence or unseaworthiness is entitled to compensatory damages.
 These damages may include compensation for past and future lost wages, future lost earning capacity, pain and suffering, medical expenses, and more.
 Under the maintenance and cure doctrine almost all injured crewmen who become injured or ill aboard ship are entitled to have all their reasonable and necessary medical bills paid.
 They are entitled to choose their own doctors and receive a daily living allowance - maintenance, until they have reached maximum medical improvement.

-The maritime lawyers at Stacey & Jacobsen, LLP are highly experienced in handling fish processor injury claims.
+The maritime lawyers at Stacey & Jacobsen, PLLC are highly experienced in handling fish processor injury claims.
 They understand your jobs aboard a fish processing vessel.
 They understand your injuries, and know how those injuries will impact your earnings the rest of your life.
 They understand how accidents aboard ships can be prevented.
-Stacey & Jacobsen, LLP is committed to getting their clients full and complete compensation for their shipboard injuries.
+Stacey & Jacobsen, PLLC is committed to getting their clients full and complete compensation for their shipboard injuries.